thomasyang44/sko-tech-academy/docs/index.md

-# SKO Technical Academy: Business Automation

-June 13 - 20

-### Goals:

-Advance the skills of technical professionals to become better equipped to use their knowledge and skills to execute POT/POC for the common and strategic use cases within the Application Platform portfolio

-### Learning Objectives:

-Upon completion of the technical academy, attendees should be able to demonstrate execution of the following strategic use cases in client situations for application platform:
+## 1. Goal
+The general aim of this advanced training is to make the technical sellers PoT/PoC ready for the portfolio.
+At the end of this training, the technical sellers should be able to take a customer problem, use their knowledge of the portfolio, then plan, define and execute the PoC/PoT using the components in the portfolio.
+This event will be 4 days long.

+## 2. Statement of Approach
+Attendees are expected to grow deep skills across the CP4BA portfolio including RPA and Process Mining.
+Each attendee will be placed in teams with a mix of capability specific skills and are expected to select labs that will build their capability skills where they need the most depth.

+## 3. Learning Objectives
+After this event, tech sellers should be able to do a POC targeting a customer use case.

+* Individually, install CP4BA starter pattern (advanced attendees to use production pattern)
+* As a team:
+    * Deploy seven prebuilt artifacts (ADS, Workflow, etc...) on a cluster
+    * Integrate and test deployed artifacts
+    * Rebuild selected artifacts (ADS, Workflow, etc...), likely one capability per team member
+    * Learn how to effectively demonstrate the client onboarding demo that spans across the Cloud Pak for Business Automation (CP4BA)

-### Agenda
+## 4. Agenda

-  - The agenda is divided into 4 sessions spanning approximaely 12 hours of training.
+The agenda is divided into 4 sessions spanning approximately 12 hours of training.

 Allotted Time | Session / Activity
 -------|-------------------